 Depression and Suicidality

 In a randomized-withdrawal clinical trial in adult patients with narcolepsy (n=201), depression and depressed mood were reported in 3% and 4%, respectively, of patients treated with XYWAV.
 Two patients (1%) discontinued XYWAV because of depression.
 In most cases, no change in XYWAV treatment was required.
 In clinical trials of Xyrem (same active moiety as XYWAV) in adult patients with narcolepsy (n=781), adverse reactions of depression were reported by 7% of 781 patients treated with Xyrem, with four patients (<1%) discontinuing because of depression.
 In most cases, no change in Xyrem treatment was required.
 In clinical trials of Xyrem (same active moiety as XYWAV) in adult patients with narcolepsy (n=781), there were two suicides and two attempted suicides in patients treated with Xyrem, including three patients with a previous history of depressive psychiatric disorder.
 Of the two suicides, one patient used Xyrem in conjunction with other drugs.
 Xyrem was not involved in the second suicide.

-In the pediatric clinical trial with Xyrem (same active moiety as XYWAV) in patients with narcolepsy (n=104), one patient experienced suicidal ideation while taking Xyrem.
+In the pediatric clinical trial with Xyrem (same active moiety as XYWAV) in patients with narcolepsy (n=104), one patient experienced suicidal ideation while taking Xyrem and two patients reported depression.
 The emergence of depression in patients treated with XYWAV requires careful and immediate evaluation.
 Monitor patients for the emergence of increased depressive symptoms and/or suicidality while taking XYWAV, which require careful and immediate evaluation.